Jasbir96/Assignments/JS/Lec_7_EventLoop_callbacks/Assignment/1_MCQ_eventloop.md

-Which component of JavaScript handles the execution of asynchronous code through the event loop?
+Which component handles execution of asynchronous code/ callbacks?

 A) Callback Queue
 B) Call Stack